-According to Closomat, PROMs where a conventional WC has been switched for one of its wash dry/ shower toilets consistently reflect enhanced QOL and HRQOL in mental and physical health.
+According to Closomat, PROMs where a conventional WC has been switched for one of its wash and dry toilets, consistently reflect enhanced QOL and HRQOL in mental and physical health.

 Uniquely, Closomat’s Palma Vita can be accessorised to accommodate changing needs as a person’s condition deteriorates- such as with Multiple Sclerosis, arthritis, MND- so it can continue to provide relief, potentially reducing the likelihood of hospital re-admission.

-Details of the shower toilet, and accessories available, can be found here
+Details of the wash and dry toilet, and accessories available, can be found here